SAMTOMINDUSTRYS/stex2-blog/README.md

 I set about building a Repository and UoW to hold `Clients` and `Stocks` in volatile memory, just like in my first program but instead of interacting with a Python data structure directly, the application would have to interact with the Repository.
 I based my first Repository and UoW on the mock testing repo from the Cosmic Python book, but with a little extra flair; rather than merely mocking a Repository and holding a temporary list, I defined a class which held a dictionary named `_objects` as a class attribute, such that any instantiation of the Repository would be able to interact with the `_objects` stored inside.
 As suggested by the book, I made the UoW a Python context manager.
 A context manager requires an `__enter__` dunder method to setup some context (my UoW just returns itself) and an `__exit__` dunder method to specify what happens when you leave the context (my UoW calls its `rollback` function to discard uncommited changes).

-I felt a bit dirty about my Repository as class attributes shared across all past, present and future instantiations of a class as a means of persisting data felt a bit weird -- it's easy to accidentally create an instance and shadow or overwrite the class variable.
+I felt a bit dirty about my Repository, as class attributes shared across all past, present and future instantiations of a class as a means of persisting data felt a bit weird -- it's easy to accidentally create an instance and shadow or overwrite the class variable.
 This wasn't helped by internet searches wherein I found of conflicting examples of writing a Repository and UoW.
 I became a little frustrated with trying to do "the right thing" first time, which caused some procrastination.

 Persevering, I took the example from the Cosmic Python book much further.
 I gave the Repository an instance variable dictionary called `_staged_objects` to keep track of objects that needed to be committed.
 I felt like I was really in the swing of things now.
-I added a class `_object_versions` and instance `_staged_versions` dictionary too.
-Imagine updating a user's holdings, my Repository and UoW worked like so:
+I added an `_object_versions` class dict, and `_staged_versions` instance dict too.
+If you were to imagine a process to update a user's holdings, my Repository and UoW worked like so:

 * A change in the system such as a bought or sold stock triggers a call to the `Exchange`'s `update_user` service function
-* The `Exchange` service `update_user` method "enters" a context (using Python's `with` statement), instantiating a `UoW` that has access to the Repository for handling the users, a variable `uow` is in scope for dealing with the unit of work and is the only way to access the user Repository
+* The `Exchange` service `update_user` method "enters" a context (using Python's `with` statement), instantiating a `UoW` that has access to the Repository for handling the users.
+A variable `uow` is in scope for dealing with the unit of work **and is the only way** to access the user Repository
-* The service fetches uses the context of the UoW and queries the user repository with `uow.users.get`
+* `update_user` uses the context of the UoW and queries the user repository with `uow.users.get`
 * The Repository's `get` checks for the user object in its `_objects` **class** dictionary, copies (`copy.deepcopy`) it to its `_staged_objects` **instance** dictionary (and also copies the `_object_version[user_id]` to `_staged_version[user_id]`) and returns the staged object
 * The `update_user` method makes a change to the domain object and calls `uow.commit`
 * The UoW passes through the request to commit to the Repository: